 Open Calls take place on three dates (attend only one:)

 Please bring headshot or photos to auditions.
 Do not email photos and headshots.

 All auditions are at Imago Theatre, 17 SE 8th

 To audition, simply arrive at the start time of the audition, sign up and enter the audition (please arrive early.)
 Actors will be seen in groups.
-There are three audition dates, do not audition more than once, if you are selected for callbacks those dates will be sent to you directly.
+There are two audition dates, do not audition more than once, if you are selected for callbacks those dates will be sent to you directly.
 You may audition for one or more productions.
 However, we may consider you for all productions.

 Questions?
 Email –

 Roles available: 20 movement actors of ages 18 to 50.

 Official Rehearsal Period Jan 29 to Mar 9

 Performance Dates three shows per weekend from Mar 10 to Mar 27